Ole Miss vs. Liberty NCAA Football Odds, Plays and Insights | November 6, 2021

 Liberty Stats and Trends

-- Liberty has five wins against the spread in nine games this season.

-- Liberty's games this year have hit the over in 37.5% of its opportunities (three times in eight games with a set point total).
+- Liberty's games this year have gone over the total in three out of eight opportunities (37.5%).

 - Liberty is 4-1 against the spread and 6-0 overall in games when it records more than 28.6 points.